urmiltamboli/aws-image-classification-using-sagemaker/README.md

 ### Results
-**TODO**: What are the results/insights did you get by profiling/debugging your model?
+What are the results/insights did you get by profiling/debugging your model?

 It took around 36mins to run the model.
 The GPU was under utlizied because of low number of batchsize, could have saved the extra computing power by using a different approch or using a small instance, or increasing the batch size.

-**TODO** Remember to provide the profiler html/pdf file in your submission.

 ## Model Deployment
-**TODO**: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
+Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
 ```
 cwd = os.getcwd()
 path = os.path.join(cwd, "test/001.Affenpinscher/Affenpinscher_00047.jpg")